adamlwgriffiths/schematics-tree/README.rst

 Schematics-tree provides an optional flask application that allows for the viewing and modification of model values over HTTP.

+There is currently no authentication / security mechanism, so avoid using this for internet-connected systems.

 Create a default application
 ----------------------------